AlynxZhou/hikaru/tutorials/plugins-and-scripts.md

 If you want to add custom template via `decorator`, please notice that most templating engines has a base dir, from which they look up templates in include statement.
 Typically this is set to theme's `layouts/` dir.
 And when you use `include` in your plugin's template, it will also try to load file in theme's `layouts/` dir, which is notwhat you want.

-To load from your plugin dir, since Hikaru v1.12.0, you can pass custom ctx while registering a decorator.
+To load from your plugin dir, since Hikaru v1.17.0, you could pass custom context to some specific layout via helper, or since Hikaru v1.12.0, you can pass custom context while registering a decorator.
 You can pass plugin's dir using it and join paths when calling include in template.

 For example, you can write those in `index.js`: